 Outcome 2: Final Presentations

-This Outcome focuses on the final stage in the design process, the resolution of presentations.
-Students produce two final visual communication presentations, which are the refinements of the concepts developed in Outcome 1.
+This outcome focuses on the final stage in the design process, the resolution of the presentations.
+Students produce two final visual communication presentations, which incorporate refinements based on feedback from the pitch presented in Outcome 1.